Last Updated on

-It’s not a very sexy title, we know, but labelling on cosmetics is important – it tells us, the consumer, things like what the product is, what’s in the product, how much there is, when to use it by and who made it.
+It’s not a very sexy title, we know, but proper labelling on cosmetics is so important.
+It tells the consumer a variety of things, including what the product is, what the ingredients are, how much there is, when to use it by and who made it.
+It also lists any warnings or instructions for use.
 Anyone working in makeup should understand what the labels mean.

 The Labelling Legislation